East Greenland Highlights

 - Walk through natural fauna in Flower Valley including arctic thyme, bluebell and dandelion and the national flower, broad-leafed willow herb

-Price is quoted in US$, per person based on two people sharing a twin room.
-Single travellers will be matched up, when possible, with others of the same gender for shared accommodation.
-Single travellers wishing to guarantee a private room, please enquire for pricing.
+Price is quoted in US$, per person based on two people sharing a twin room or single travellers in shared accommodation with others of the same gender.
+Single travellers wishing to guarantee a private room, please ask for pricing.
 CA$ prices are also available, please inquire.

 007674 - R15